 I grew up across the road, and railway line, from Dalebrook tidal pool in Kalk Bay.
-Often our early morning “shower” would be a dip in the pool and then we’d head off to school.
+As kids often our early morning “shower” would be a dip in the pool and then we’d head off to school.
 This beach was our front garden while the mountain was our back garden.
 I have many wonderful memories of this beach so it was with renewed pleasure that my daughters asked one day if they could go for a swim before school.
-We now live in Noordhoek on the other side of the mountains, however, we made a plan and the girls have been going practically each morning since (ok, we were absent during the darkest winter months…) even during holidays and have no probem getting out of bed earlier than usual.
-We swim, enjoy the views and the sun for a while, maybe pop in to Salt for a coffee/hot choc and croissant and then drop them off at school.
+We now live in Noordhoek on the other side of the mountains so it’s a bit of a drive, however we made a plan and the girls have been going practically each morning since, even during holidays and have no probem getting out of bed earlier than usual.
+We swim, enjoy the views and the sun for a while, maybe pop in to Salt for a coffee/hot choc and croissant and then we drop them off at school.

-I have on most mornings taken my camera with me as there is almost always something to photograph whether it is the beautiful sunrises, clouds, whales, dolphins, birds, yoga classes, or just the beautiful early morning light.
+I have on most mornings taken my camera with me as there is almost always something to photograph whether it is the beautiful sunrises, clouds, whales, dolphins, birds, (I missed the otter that was spotted one morning) yoga classes, or just the beautiful early morning light.
 I’ve been sharing these photos on my Instagram and Facebook pages and after a conversation in the pool today I thought it would also be good to have a collection of the photos in one place and so this page has been born.
 (Thanks Blanche and John. :-)) I will continue to update this gallery as and when I have new photos to share so please do revisit.